xoseperez/pulsecounter/README.md

 Arduino smart meter pulse counter sensor

+You can read about this project in a my series of post about it: [Smart Meter Pulse Counter ](http://tinkerman.eldiariblau.net/smartmeter-pulse-counter-4/ "Smart Meter Pulse Counter").

 ## Requirements

 The code has been tested with an Arduino Pro Mini but it should work on any Atmel uC with Arduino bootloader.